j4k0xb/webcrack-ui/docs/concepts/unpack.md

 - Modules may get converted to ESM.

-- webpackJsonp or chunks are not supported _yet_.
+- multiple chunks are not supported _yet_.

 ## Browserify